heyoeyo/niri_tweaks/README.md

 # niri tweaks

 This repo holds some basic helper scripts that can be used to modify the behavior of the [niri](https://github.com/YaLTeR/niri) wayland compositor.
+The scripts are all independent of one another, so any one can be used without needing the others.

 #### Scripts:
 - [niri_tile_to_n.py](#niri_tile_to_npy)